 pre-determined specifications and quality attributes.

-All components in the process system combine to control and execute the process to the required standard, resulting in the output from the system meeting the required quality standards.
+All components in the process system combine to control and execute the process qualification to the required standard, resulting in the output from the system meeting the required quality standards.

 This testing normally involves knowing the quality of the input to the system and knowing the required quality of the output of the system.
 This testing must be performed over the intended operating and alarm ranges for the specific processes.
-Process validation testing of qualified utilities, typically for microbiological and chemical purity, must be completed as described in QS 809.
+Process Qualification testing of qualified utilities, typically for microbiological and chemical purity, must be completed as described in QS 809.

 For a new system, validation must be done for the entire system.
 For modified systems, at a minimum, the most distant point of the distribution loop must be tested, as well as the use point immediately before and after the modified use point.